 2002 yet another apartment and hopes for a studio too.
 I took a few shots but no where for what might be called studio work.
 I also shot outside the apartment as well.
 Updated to digital at the end of 2004 during this time.

-2008 a fellow photographer offered me the chance to share in with his group studio, but it had a few issues.
+2008 my old friend Chuckie Bear, aka Bloodengle, offered me the chance to share in with his group studio, but it had a few issues.
 No ideal heat and a number of the suicide windows didn’t close that let all the cold in.
 I would have loved the place because it was the famous 619 building, and it had a lot of character and great shooting locations.

 A few months later I moved to Off Broadway Studios, and it rented by the hour and I paid for 18hrs installment.
 The studio offered Bowen monolights, octo boxes, a cyc wall, painted brick wall, metal door and some other areas.
 It had an area where the model could do their hair and makeup.
 I learned a lot from the experience of having this studio because I had never worked with monolights or PocketWizard before.
-I used the studio to the beginning of 2009 but because of the financial crash I couldn’t afford the studio, yet the owner gave me a few months because I was such a good renter and didn’t damage the lighting equipment.
+Used the studio to the beginning of 2009, but because of the financial crash, I couldn’t afford the studio.
+Still, the owner gave me a few months because I was such a good renter and didn’t damage the lighting equipment.

 Around the end of 2009 I made friends with a nearby clothing store and that relationship helped to get access to an office and back room of her 2010 store where I did a few shoots.